viewi/viewi/README.md

 - Easy to use
 - Simple templates syntax, mix of HTML and PHP
 - The same code for backend and frontend, without need to duplicate the logic in javascript.
-- Web, mobile, desktop support (planned)
+- Web, mobile, desktop applications support (planned)
 - Does not require Node js

 ## How does it work ?